looker-open-source/chatty/README.md

 ## Sending and receiving timeouts

-By default, `sendAndReceive` will timeout and hrow an Error if a response is not received within the time specifed by the builder `withDefaultTimeout` method which defaults to 30 seconds. `sendAndReceive` will NOT timeout if `withDefaultTimeout` is set to a negative number.
+By default, `sendAndReceive` will timeout and throw an Error if a response is not received within the time specifed by the builder `withDefaultTimeout` method which defaults to 30 seconds. `sendAndReceive` will NOT timeout if `withDefaultTimeout` is set to a negative number.
 Alternatively an `AbortSignal` can be added to an `Options` object passed as the last argument of the `sendAndReceive` call.
 In this